tiredboffin/fffw/README.md

 - ffbt (unpublished): A CLI tool for researching Bluetooth functions.
   - ffbt app: emulate BLE functions of XApp and Camera Remote applications.
 This tool currently supports the following actions:
-    - backup/restore user settings data
     - sending "Take", "Get", "Firmware Update" commands to the camera, which makes the camera to start the Wi-Fi access point.
     - trigger shutter
     - update (sync) geolocation and/or time
+    - backup/restore user settings data (xapp)
-    - enable/disable and collect activity logs
+    - enable/disable and collect activity logs (xapp)
-    - collect camera vital JSON data (only available on "X Processor 5" cameras)
+    - collect camera vital JSON data (xapp, newer cameras)
   - ffbt bt1tg: emulate BT1-TG remote control buttons
     - supports pairing, shutter release, record movie and zoom buttons
     - lock button is not supported yet
-  - ffbt camera: emulate (select) BLE functions of camera (work in progress).
+  - ffbt camera: emulate BLE functions of camera.
     - supports pairing and handing over to Wi-Fi (i.e. accepts "Take" and "Get" commands from XApp).
 Can be useful to trick XApp/CameraRemote into connecting to any arbitrary Wi-Fi access point.
-    - send and receive backup data
+    - send and receive backup data (xapp)
-    - send activity logs
+    - send activity logs (xapp)
-    - send camera vital data
+    - send camera vital data (xapp on newer cameras)
-    - supports "connect when power off" mode
+    - supports "connect when power off" mode (xapp)

 - ffbak (unpublished): backup file parser
     - extract and manipulate C1-C7 profiles: the structure is more or less stable across camera models